easychessanimations/zurichess/README.md

 * Reduce late quiet moves (LMR).
 * Optimize move ordering.
 Penalize moves threatened by pawns in quiescence search.
 * Optimize check extension.
 Do not extend many bad checks.
-* Change zobrist key to be equal to polyglot key.
+* Change Zobrist key to be equal to polyglot key.
 No book support, but better hashing.
 * Add some integration tests such as mate in one and mate in two.
 * Usual code clean ups, speed ups and bug fixes.